CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

     - **Sensitive data to collect:** This step is where you can select default and custom sensitive info types.
 Pick from existing custom sensitive information types or custom keyword dictionaries in the communication compliance policy wizard.
 You can create these items before running the wizard if needed.
 You can also create new sensitive information types from within the communication compliance policy wizard.

-        Select **Add trainable classifiers** to choose classifiers which can detect potentially inappropriate language and images sent or received in the body of email messages or other types of text.
+        Select **Add trainable classifiers** to choose classifiers that can detect potentially inappropriate language and images sent or received in the body of email messages or other types of text.
 You can also select all the classifiers as per your choice and click **Add**.

         ![](./media/policy-trainable-classifiers.png)

 1. Select **Create policy**.

-1. Within sometime, your policy will be created and select **Close** to close the flyout page.
+1. Within some time, your policy will be created, and select **Close** to close the flyout page.

     ![](./media/compliance-policy-created.png)